enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 ### `EE108`: Valid Postgres Database

-Provide a valid postgres database name.
+Provide a valid Postgres database name.

 Requirements for a valid name: